-Going back to tribal times, theater has been used to examine the pressing issues of the day -- weighing in on natural disasters, wars and personal crises -- so it has always been essential that audiences be able to interpret what they experience.
+Going back to tribal times, theater has been used to examine the pressing issues of the day — weighing in on natural disasters, wars and personal crises — so it has always been essential that audiences be able to interpret what they experience.
 In Paragon Theater Company’s world premiere of Ellen K. Graham’s “How We May Know Him,” the audience is challenged by discourse and action so symbolically remote that even after reading the director’s explanatory notes, viewers are left without a discernable catharsis — despite the well-drawn performances of the principals and chorus.

 Graham’s metaphysical examination of the female psyche pits Chaos, Reason, Innocence and Disillusionment against each other in a dramatic arc derived from the New Testament.
 A puritanically-dressed fundamentalist with an apocalyptic rap, Val (Emily Paton Davies) is Chaos.
 She surfaces first in the dreams of the Female Chorus and later intervenes directly in the lives of three representative women.